kamilest/cst-ii-bioinformatics/docs/matching.md

 ## Suffix tree compression

-Attempts to avoid storing the pattern trie in memory (reads (pattenrs) from human genome could be upwards of 1TB)
+Attempts to avoid storing the pattern trie in memory (reads/patterns from human genome could be upwards of 1TB)

 ### Method
 1. Construct a trie out of the *suffixes* of Genome